ICS 33 Fall 2024

 Background

-Generators are a more important feature in Python than they may first appear, because they provide a combination of three desirable qualities.
+Generators are a more important feature in Python than they may appear to be at first, because they provide a combination of three desirable qualities.

 One thing we haven't considered yet is the extent to which generators can be combined with each other to good effect.
 Because each generator tends to be targeted at a very particular problem, while offering a common protocol that's the same as any other generator, we find ourselves able to construct complex logic out of simple parts that interact in powerful ways, with the values produced by one generator used by another, which might then be enriched by still another, and so on.
 And since the Python language and its standard library provide a number of generator functions that solve common problems, there are a lot of tools available that we won't even need to write, with third-party libraries providing still other commonly needed tools.